Hidden-Histories/Public-Resources/administration/SetupArtistPorpoise.md

 # -- Setup Artist Porpoise --
 ## Overview

-**NOTE** This tutorial is meant ONLY for the Hidden Histories admin who sets up accounts for the artists!!!
+This tutorial is meant ONLY for the **Hidden Histories admin** who sets up accounts for the artists!!!

 The **porPOIse Back End user interface** is an open source project we had used since 2010 with the defunct AR platform LAYAR, and then in 2018 created this modified **ARpoise porPOIse** version for use with ARpoise.
 We have set up a porPOIse service for Hidden Histories, and describe how to configure it here.
 (If you need to set up a version of porPOIse for yourself, see the [**Original porPOIse Documentation**](#original-porpoise-documentation) linked below at the end of this page.)